maxbin123/assignment/README.md

 So whole cart became an AggregateRoot, and on when order placed the Projector stores it to DB.
 Reports are based on EventQueries.

+Also, for app/cart state storing I decided to use UUID, which could be generated in client or on some endpoint.

 ### Testing
 - `php artisan test`